goostleek/goostleek.github.io/content/posts/migrating-git-history-like-a-pro/index.md

 the [`git log`]((https://git-scm.com/docs/git-log)) command.
 The only caveat is that the patch file must be in the `email` format, which is why we used the `--format=email` option when generating the patch file.

-Ok, enough talk, let's apply the patch to the target repository.
-First, navigate to the target repository and make sure that it's in a clean state by running [`git status`](https://git-scm.com/docs/git-status).
+Ok, enough talk, let's apply the patch.
+First, navigate to the target repository and make sure it is in a clean state by running [`git status`](https://git-scm.com/docs/git-status).
 If there are any uncommitted changes then stash (or commit) them.
 Once the repository is in a clean state, we can eventually apply the patch:

 ```bash